gitpod-io/retired-gatsby-website/CONTRIBUTING.md

 # Contributing
-This file is made as a set of guidelines for contributors to ensure that the contributions provided are up to standard.
+This file is made as a set of suggestions for contributors to ensure that the contributions provided are up to standard.

 ### Commit messages
 Commit messages are expected to have following prefixes in square brackets followed by short summary of the change in the commit: